State's cases rise by 11,682 after 2 days above 13K; deaths increase by 72, one day after 96

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 313,588, an increase of 2,827 behind the record of 3,668 one day earlier, according to Johns Hopkins.
-Seventeen states reported at least 50 more deaths Thursday.
+29, the national toll has risen to 316,159, an increase of 2,571 behind the record of 3,668 one day earlier, according to Johns Hopkins.
+Nineteen states reported at least 50 more deaths Saturday.

-Top-ranked states: No. 1 New York: had an increase of 125 deaths to rise 36,177 with a daily high of 799 in April, according to Johns Hopkins tracking.
+Top-ranked states: No. 1 New York: had an increase of 141 deaths, the most since 150 on June 12, to rise 36,177 with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 Texas: increase of 294 at 24,954.
-No. 3 California: increase of 300, one day after state-record 379 deaths at 22,160.
-No. 5: New Jersey: increase of 44 at 18,124.
+No. 2 Texas: increase of U.S.-high 272 at 25,226.
+No. 3 California: increase also with 272, two days after state-record 379 deaths at 22,432.
+No. 5: New Jersey: increase of 49 at 18,173.

 Cases